lxdao-official/LXDAO-Developer-Guide/README.md

 - Submit a PR from `develop` to `main`, ask someone to do code review and approve your PR
 - After merging into `main`, will deploy your code to production

-## Code Styles
+### Code Styles

-We use [Prettier](https://prettier.io/) for code formatting.
+We follow loose version of [Airbnb JavaScript Style Guide](https://airbnb.io/javascript/react/).
+Pretty much the default config from [Prettier](https://prettier.io/).
 Please install the Prettier plugin and create the following configuration in your project:

 ```
 {